rimantasrickus/passgen/README.md

 Simple GO app to generate random string in CLI

 Specify lenght of the generated string.
-Add param "-s" if you want generated string to have special symbols.
+Add param "-s" if you want the generated string to have special symbols.

 ```
 $ ./passgen -s 15